jbrasileiro/JUnitExample/MD/AGILE/PRINCIPLES/00-start.md

 In 2000, a group of seventeen “thought leaders,” including Jon Kern, Kent Beck, Ward Cunningham, Arie van Bennekum, and Alistair Cockburn, met first at a resort in Oregon and later, in 2001, at The Lodge at Snowbird ski resort in Utah.
 It was at the second meeting where the Agile Manifesto and the Twelve Principles were formally written.

-## Values

 The Manifesto reads [1]:

 >We are uncovering better ways of developing software by doing it and helping others do it.
 Through this work, we have come to value:
 >
->     *__Individuals and interactions__ over* processes and tools>
+>     Individuals and interactions over processes and tools>
 >
->     *__Working software__ over* comprehensive documentation>
+>     Working software over comprehensive documentation>
 >
->     *__Customer collaboration__ over* contract negotiation
+>     Customer collaboration over contract negotiation
 >
->     *__Responding to change__ over* following a plan
+>     Responding to change over following a plan
 >
 >That is, while there is value in the items on the right, we value the items on the left more.

+## Values

+The purpose of the Manifesto was to describe a new philosophy upon which more lean and adaptive software development practices could be built.

+     + *__Individuals and interactions__ over* processes and tools>

+     + *__Working software__ over* comprehensive documentation>

+     + *__Customer collaboration__ over* contract negotiation

+     + *__Responding to change__ over* following a plan

+Theses statement of values was intended to represent the “new” concepts behind Agile approaches (“items on the left”) with the most-common waterfall practices permeated the software development world at the time (“items on the right”).

 ## Twelve Agile Principles

 Theses 12 principles is a group of guiding concepts, with a proprose to help and support project teams in implementing agile projects.

-    * 01 - Our highest priority is to satisfy the customer through early and continuous delivery of valuable software.
+    01. - Our highest priority is to satisfy the customer through early and continuous delivery of valuable software.

-    * 02 - Welcome changing requirements, even late in development.
+    02. - Welcome changing requirements, even late in development.
 Agile processes harness change for the customer’s competitive advantage.

-    * 03 - Deliver working software frequently, from a couple of weeks to a couple of months, with a preference to the shorter timescale.
+    03. - Deliver working software frequently, from a couple of weeks to a couple of months, with a preference to the shorter timescale.

-    * 04 - Business people and developers must work together daily throughout the project.
+    04. - Business people and developers must work together daily throughout the project.

-    * 05 - Build projects around motivated individuals.
+    05. - Build projects around motivated individuals.
 Give them the environment and support they need, and trust them to get the job done.

-    * 06 - The most efficient and effective method of conveying information to and within a development team is face-to-face conversation.
+    06. - The most efficient and effective method of conveying information to and within a development team is face-to-face conversation.

-    * 07 - Working software is the primary measure of progress.
+    07. - Working software is the primary measure of progress.

-    * 08 - Agile processes promote sustainable development.
+    08. - Agile processes promote sustainable development.
 The sponsors, developers, and users should be able to maintain a constant pace indefinitely.

-    * 09 - Continuous attention to technical excellence and good design enhances agility.
+    09. - Continuous attention to technical excellence and good design enhances agility.

-    * 10 - Simplicity — the art of maximizing the amount of work not done — is essential.
+    10. - Simplicity — the art of maximizing the amount of work not done — is essential.

-    * 11 - The best architectures, requirements, and designs emerge from self-organizing teams.
+    11. - The best architectures, requirements, and designs emerge from self-organizing teams.

-    * 12 - At regular intervals, the team reflects on how to become more effective, then tunes and adjusts its behavior accordingly.
+    12. - At regular intervals, the team reflects on how to become more effective, then tunes and adjusts its behavior accordingly.

 ## Welcome back to the present